Arul-Ananth/Arul-Ananth.github.io/README.md

 ## Use this template

+> [!IMPORTANT]
+> **Before deploying, open the GitHub repository and go to `Settings → Pages → Build and deployment`.
+Change `Source` from `Deploy from a branch` to `GitHub Actions`.**
+>
+> **This is required.
+If branch deployment remains enabled, GitHub may publish the uncompiled React/TypeScript source instead of the Vite production build, resulting in a blank website.**

 1. Fork this repository or select **Use this template** on GitHub.
 2. Name the repository `<your-username>.github.io`.
 3. Clone the repository.